MicrosoftDocs/azure-docs/articles/virtual-wan/virtual-wan-faq.md

 * Configure multiple ExpressRoute circuits (different providers) to connect to one hub and use the hub-to-hub connectivity provided by Virtual WAN for inter-region traffic flows.

-* Contact the product team to take part in the gated public preview.
-In this preview, traffic between the 2 hubs traverses through the Azure Virtual WAN router in each hub and uses a hub-to-hub path instead of the ExpressRoute path (which traverses through the Microsoft Edge routers/MSEE).
-To use this feature during preview, email **previewpreferh2h@microsoft.com** with the Virtual WAN IDs, Subscription ID, and the Azure region.
-Expect a response within 48 business hours (Monday-Friday) with confirmation that the feature is enabled.
+* Configure AS Path as the Hub Routing Preference.
+Once configured, traffic between the 2 hubs traverses through the Azure Virtual WAN router in each hub and uses a hub-to-hub path instead of the ExpressRoute path (which traverses through the Microsoft Edge routers/MSEE).
+For steps, see [Configure virtual hub routing preference](howto-virtual-hub-routing-preference.md).

 ### When there's an ExpressRoute circuit connected as a bow-tie to a Virtual WAN hub and a non Virtual WAN VNet, what is the path for the non Virtual WAN VNet to reach the Virtual WAN hub?